 Under s183A of the Copyright Act the State is required to reach agreements with the following collecting societies:

 - Copyright Agency Limited– for copies of works (for example, newspaper articles, journal articles and books); and

 - Screenrights – for copies of audio visual material, and works included in audio visual material, made from a communication to the public or from a copy of a communication to the public.

 All departments and many statutory bodies are subject to the agreements with the collecting societies.
 Those bodies may make copies of third party copyright material as long as those copies are for the services of the State.
 Additionally Copyright Agency licenses, as agent for its members, the communication and sharing of certain material internal to government.
 Payment under the agreements is calculated on a per‑FTE per year basis at an agreed rate.

-Refer to the fact sheets on the State’s Screenrights and Copyright Agency agreements below to learn more.
+Refer to the fact sheets on using third party copyright material and the State’s agreements with Screenrights and Copyright Agency below to learn more.